The Petit Lenormand deck is available now. Limited stock

 Objects

-Objects speak of what this man is finishing, closing, or abandoning.
+Objects signify what this man is finishing, closing, or abandoning.

 • Keys returned after a separation or departure from a shared home with a man